 Start by improving your existing funnel.
 Use the ResearchXL model to figure out all friction, distraction, and other issues.
 When you begin to hit diminishing returns, then it may be time to experiment with split-path testing.
 By testing whole flows you can actually get better data, in that you’re able to find real problems and distinguish them from data anomalies and/or biased perceptions.

-Finally, when considering split-path testing, keep in mind the PIE framework.
-With this type of test, you’re balancing the Potential with the Ease of Implementation, which is not low.
+Finally, when considering split-path testing, keep in mind how you’re prioritizing tests.
+With this type of test, you’re balancing the impact with a much higher cost of implementation.
 Therefore, with the higher risk associated, you always need to increase the expected outcome.
 Dave Gowans from Conversion.com echoed this sentiment:

 Split-path testing runs on the same statistical models as a regular A/B/n test, but is different in that it fundamentally changes a user experience.